Loading image...Kiro

 Restart LSP servers: If language servers shut down or become unresponsive, use /code init -f.

-Auto-initialization: After the first /code init, KIRO CLI automatically initializes code intelligence on startup when lsp.json exists in the workspace.
+Auto-initialization: After the first /code init, Kiro CLI automatically initializes code intelligence on startup when .kiro/settings/lsp.json exists in the workspace.

-Disabling code intelligence: Delete lsp.json from your project root to disable.
+Disabling code intelligence: Delete .kiro/settings/lsp.json from your project to disable.
+You must restart your session for this change to take effect.
 Re-enable anytime with /code init.

 > Find the UserRepository class Searching for symbols matching: "UserRepository" 1.
 Class UserRepository at src/repositories/user.repository.ts:15:1